 —We combine experimental and theoretical approaches to address research questions at the interfaces of environmental chemistry, environmental health, and environmental biotechnology.

-—We are concerned with elucidating the mechanisms that control the chemical trapping, biological assimilation, and dynamic fate of organic molecules with important relevance to ecosystem health, agricultural productivity, and organic carbon cycling and recycling.
+—We are concerned with understanding and predicting environmental processes relevant to ecosystem health, agricultural productivity, and organic carbon cycling and recycling.

-Upcoming Talks by Prof. Aristilde
+Upcoming Seminar Talks by Prof. Aristilde

-Upcoming Conference Presentations by Aristilde Group Members
+Upcoming Conference Presentations by Prof Aristilde and Aristilde Group Members

 Gordon Research Seminars: Enzymes, Coenzymes and Metabolic Pathways (GRS)